mickelson/attract/Layouts.md

 Parameters:

    * label - the label of the artwork to display.
-This needs to correspond to an artwork configured in Attract-Mode (such as "snap", "marquee", "flyer", "wheel", etc.)  Artworks are configured per emulator in Attract- Mode's configuration menu.
+This should correspond to an artwork configured in Attract-Mode (artworks are configured per emulator in the config menu) or scraped using the scraper.
+Attract- Mode's standard artwork labels are: "snap", "marquee", "flyer", "wheel", and "fanart".
    * x - the x coordinate of the top left corner of the artwork (in layout coordinates).
    * y - the y coordinate of the top left corner of the artwork (in layout